zvbt/GitBrowserSync/README.md

 1. **Saving Data to GitHub:**

    - Click on the extension icon in the Chrome toolbar.
    - Enter your GitHub personal access token and the repository where you want to store the data.
+(Make a private repo for privacy!)
    - Click "Save" to upload your bookmarks and extensions to GitHub.

 2. **Importing Data:**